MerginMaps/docs/src/layer/form-widgets/index.md

 ## Capturing photos, cascade forms, 1-N relations,...

 There is much more you can do to set up your forms efficiently, such as:
-- Capture and display pictures, store them in a custom folder, resize them automatically or customize their name.
+- Capture and display pictures, store them in a custom folder, resize them automatically or customise their name.
 The overview of <MainPlatformName /> functionality related to photos can be found in [Capturing Photos](../photos/).
 - Create advanced forms with drill-down menu by setting up a [cascade form](../form-configuration/#drill-down-forms).
 - Use 1-N relations to [link multiple records to one feature](../one-to-n-relations/) or to [attach multiple photos to one feature](../attach-multiple-photos-to-features/).
 - Design an appropriate [form layout](../form-layout/) with groups and tabs, conditional visibility of fields or instructions for the fieldwork.